droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 </div>

 When a player first approaches within 5 feet of the **[Elite Animated Broom](https://2e.aonprd.com/Monsters.aspx?ID=2818)**, it rolls Stealth for initiative and attacks with surprise as soon as they avert their eyes or turn away, thwacking them once upside the head.
 It then immediately returns to its initial position—now cobweb-free.
 On its future turns, the broom uses all its actions to attack any player close to it while inflicting Dust ability all over them.
+I suggest to join the Armor and Broom fights together.
 ### Nursemaid’s Suite
 <span class="citation"><em>This scene takes place in Appendix B: Area 15.</em></span>